gradle/gradle/design-docs/managed-model.md

 - ~(something like snippet above)~
 - ~should also support situations where more than two types are taking part in forming a cycle~

+#### Open issues

+- Blows up for nested objects
+- Schema does not hold reference to schemas for properties or collection element types
+    - Each time a managed object is created, need to do a cache lookup for the schema of each property.
+    - Each time a managed set is created, need to do a cache lookup for the schema of the element type.
+    - Each time a managed object property is set, need to do a cache lookup to do validation.

 ### ~~Plugin creates model element of custom type, containing properties of Java boxed primitive-ish types, without supplying an implementation~~

 Adds support for: